WORDS & MUSIC

 WORDS AND MUSIC FUNDERS

-Words & Music is funded in part by the BlueCross BlueShield of Tennessee Health Foundation; Marylee Chaski Charitable Corporation; CMA Foundation; the Chet Atkins Music Education Fund of The Community Foundation of Middle Tennessee; Connie Dean-Taylor, in memory of her father, Country Music Hall of Fame member Jimmy Dean; Dollar General Literacy Foundation; HCA Foundation; Jackson National Community Fund; Metropolitan Nashville Arts Commission; Southwest Airlines; T&T Family Foundation; and Wells Fargo.
+Words & Music is made possible by the Country Music Association Endowment for Words & Music and is funded in part by the BlueCross BlueShield of Tennessee Health Foundation; Chet Atkins Music Education Fund, Robert K. and Anne H. Zelle Fund for Fine and Performing Arts, Robert K. and Anne H. Zelle Fund for Education of The Community Foundation of Middle Tennessee; Connie Dean-Taylor, in memory of her father, Country Music Hall of Fame member Jimmy Dean; CMA; CMA Foundation; HCA Foundation; Jackson National Community Fund; Marylee Chaski Charitable Corporation; The Memorial Foundation; Metropolitan Nashville Arts Commission; Nashville Predators Foundation; T&T Family Foundation; Tennessee Arts Commission; and Wells Fargo.